-Sheriff Bouchard's "Coats for the Cold" coat drive began 27 years ago and is an annual coat collection.
-In 2014, the drive collected approximately 3,000 coats, which were donated to several charitable organizations and distributed to those most in need.
+Sheriff Bouchard's "Coats for the Cold" coat drive began 28 years ago and is an annual coat collection.
+In 2015, the drive collected approximately 3,000 coats, which were donated to several charitable organizations and distributed to those most in need.
 The organizations were Oakland Livingston Human Service Agency, Grace Centers of Hope, the Matchan Nutrition Center at St. Vincent de Paul Church Pontiac, Ladies of Charity St. Hugo Clothes Closet, Lighthouse of Oakland County, South Oakland Shelter, the Judson Center, and Easter Seals of Michigan.
-The community and PODS (Portable On Demand Storage Units), which have served as collection points for the past eight years, have enabled the coat drive to be a continued success.
-1-800-MINI-STORAGE has also served as a program partner for the last few years by supplying the drop-off boxes and drop-off locations.
+1-800-MINI-STORAGE has served as a program partner for the last few years by supplying the drop-off boxes and drop-off locations